apache/calcite-avatica-go/README.md

 The following parameters are supported:

+#### authentication
+The authentication type to use when authenticating against Avatica.
+Valid values are `BASIC` for HTTP Basic authentication, `DIGEST` for HTTP Digest authentication, and `SPNEGO` for Kerberos with SPNEGO authentication.

 #### avaticaUser
 The user to use when authenticating against Avatica.
+This parameter is required if `authentication` is `BASIC` or `DIGEST`.

 #### avaticaPassword
-The password to use when authentication against Avatica.
+The password to use when authenticating against Avatica.
+This parameter is required if `authentication` is `BASIC` or `DIGEST`.

+#### principal
+The Kerberos principal to use when authenticating against Avatica.
+It should be in the form `primary/instance@realm`, where the instance is optional.
+This parameter is required if `authentication` is `SPNEGO` and you want the driver to perform the Kerberos login.

+#### keytab
+The path to the Kerberos keytab to use when authenticating against Avatica.
+This parameter is required if `authentication` is `SPNEGO` and you want the driver to perform the Kerberos login.

-#### authentication
+#### krb5Conf
-The authentication type to use when authenticating against Avatica.
-Valid values are `BASIC` for HTTP Basic authentication and `DIGEST` for HTTP Digest authentication.
+The path to the Kerberos configuration to use when authenticating against Avatica.
+This parameter is required if `authentication` is `SPNEGO` and you want the driver to perform the Kerberos login.

+#### krb5CredentialsCache
+The path to the Kerberos credential cache file to use when authenticating against Avatica.
+This parameter is required if `authentication` is `SPNEGO` and you have logged into Kerberos already and want the driver to use the existing credentials.

 #### location